shriramsingh13/java-challenge/readme.md

 - Added exception handling

 **[Important Note]**
-I have changed the H2 database configuration to store database in physical location instead of in-memory so in case you want to use the in-memory then please uncomment the below configration in application.properties file : https://github.com/shriramsingh13/java-challenge/blob/main/src/main/resources/application.properties
+I have changed the H2 database configuration to store database in physical location instead of in-memory so in case, you want to use the in-memory then please uncomment the below configration in application.properties file : https://github.com/shriramsingh13/java-challenge/blob/main/src/main/resources/application.properties

 **Un-comment below**
 ```text